-With the challenging economic outlook and tightening of bank credit, both our pawnbroking and moneylending businesses will increasingly be presented as alternatives for people with urgent cash requirements.
+With the challenging economic outlook and tightening bank credit, we expect more people with urgent cash needs to turn to pawnbroking and moneylending services to meet their requirements.

-We will continue to seek expansion opportunities through opening new pawnbroking and retail branches as well as through acquisitions.
-These strategic approaches will eventually translate into profit for the Group over time, thereby enhancing our shareholders' value.
+We will continue to seek expansion opportunities through opening new pawnbroking and retail outlets at suitable locations as well as through acquisitions.

 More emphasis will also be placed on the development and growth of our moneylending business by offering primarily secured loans.
-As we aim to expand our jewellery retail business, our gold trading business is expected to remain stable.
+While we aim to expand our jewellery retail business, our gold trading business is expected to remain stable.
 We remain focused on our strategic priorities to generate growth.